bbyars/mountebank/README.md

 [![Coverage Status](https://coveralls.io/repos/bbyars/mountebank/badge.png?branch=master)](https://coveralls.io/r/bbyars/mountebank?branch=master)
 [![Dependency Status](https://gemnasium.com/bbyars/mountebank.png)](https://gemnasium.com/bbyars/mountebank.png)

-`./build` should do the trick.
+`./build` should do the trick on Mac and Linux, assuming you have node 0.10.
 If not, yell at me.

-At the moment I've tested on OS X and Linux.
-I test on node 0.10.
+`build.bat` is your friend on Windows.
+It's not as complete - linting is left out because those use bash shell scripts.
+Also, the tests that verify documentation integrity are also excluded because they depend on netcat.

-`jsdom`, used for testing, does not install correctly on Windows without some workarounds.
-I had to install python 2.7 (not the latest).
-The entire build will not run on Windows, as it uses `netcat`, but I'm working on making some Windows develpment possible.
+If the `npm install` fails on Windows, it's probably `jsdom`.
+I had to install python 2.7 (not the latest) to get it to work.

 ## Contributing